m1gwings/summaries/aca/ilp.md

 We can't do otherwise since, without further checks, executing such instructions out of order could corrupt the data flow and hence the correctness of a program.
 In Scoreboard we improve the parallelism by <u>allowing out of order execution of instructions causing WAR hazards</u>, while we still have to stall instructions causing WAW hazards (_later you can find a disappointing comment about this_).
 This is achieved by introducing a **centralized scheduler** which keeps track of all the relevant information of the instructions executing in the pipeline.
 Thanks to this information we can stall the write-back of instructions causing WAR hazards until the previous data that will be overwritten is read by all those who need it.

-In the Scoreboard architecture there are 4 stages (excluding the IF stage).
+In the Scoreboard architecture there are 4 stages (excluding the IF and ID stages).
 1. **Issue**: if a functional unit for the instruction is free and the instruction does not cause a WAW (i.e., there is no other active instruction that has the same destination register), then the Scoreboard issues the instruction to the functional unit and <u>updates its internal data structure</u>.
 As in the complex pipeline with IS stage, we can have multiple instructions in the issue stage in a queue.
 If a structural or WAW hazard exists, the instruction issue stalls, and no further instructions will issue until the hazards are clear (i.e. we have in order issue).
 If we DON'T assume that the queue has unlimited capacity, we have to stall also the fetch when we reach saturation.
 2. **Read operands**: the scoreboard monitors the availability of the source operands.
 A source operand is available if no earlier issued active instruction is going to write it.
 When the source operands are available, the scoreboard tells the functional unit to proceed to read the operands from the registers and begin the execution.
 The scoreboard resolves RAW hazards dynamically in thi step, and instructions may be sent into execution out of order.
 3. **Execution**: the functional unit begins execution upon receiving operands.
 When the result is ready, it notifies the scoreboard that it has completed execution.